 What is a Game Publishing Deal?

-At its core, a game publishing deal is a formal agreement between a developer and a publisher where the publisher helps bring the game to market.
-This help can include:
+A game publishing deal is a formal agreement between a game developer and a publisher.
+Usually, the publisher helps bring the game to market by offering funding, marketing, production support, localization, platform access, or distribution help.

 There are two broad models: